Tabora: Food and culture

 Tabora's streets are lined with century-old mango trees planted by Omani traders.
 Tabora is known as the fruit capital of Western Tanzania, and markets are often filled with local produce.

 Tabora has many small local restaurants offering typical Tanzanian restaurant food like Ugali (a thick maize porridge), chips, or rice with beans, beef or chicken.
 For breakfast or lunch, there is usually chipsi-mayai (chips and egg), which is basically a couple of eggs fried together with some chips.
 Although the food is bland, it is usually served with Tanzanian chili sauce, which gives the meal some character.

 A local specialty is pumpkin in peanut butter sauce.
 This goes with the rice pilau served widely throughout the region.

 For snacks there are local sambusa (samosa), some goat meat on a stick or some freshly roasted corn of the cob, all widely available in Tabora.
 There is a choice of fruit in the large regional market of Tabora, including pineapples, watermelons, and bananas.

-Tourism

-Tabora does not have many tourist attractions.
-It is well off the beaten track, with few tourists.
-Of note is Fort Boma, erected at the end of the 19th century by the Germans and still in use by the military of Tanzania.
-Another colonial remnant is the railway station.

-About 9 Miles (15 kilometres) south west of Tabora is Kwihara town, formerly known as Kazeh and an important town in the slave trade until the Germans started developing Tabora.
-Kazeh's best-known visitors were David Livingstone and Sir Henry Morton Stanley, who were highly impressed by the town of Kazeh.
-There is a small museum dedicated to Dr Livingstone, called "the Livingstone Museum", with entry costing 2,000 Tanzanian shillings.

-Another day trip from Tabora is Igombe Dam, a local forest reserve.